sowrhoop/AI-Powered-Mortgage-Data-Extractor/README.md

-# AI-Powered Mortgage Document Screenshot Extractor
+# Ascendant Vision AI Platform

-This Windows desktop app lets you capture a region of your screen and analyze the image with OpenAI Vision to extract structured mortgage document data (with confidence scores).
+Ascendant Vision AI Platform is a Windows desktop app that lets you capture a region of your screen and analyze the image with OpenAI Vision to extract structured mortgage document data (with confidence scores).
 Results are shown in a side panel where you can review and edit fields.

 No local OCR or Transformers models are used — the analysis is performed via the OpenAI API.